hisprofile/TF2-Trifecta/README.md

 # Bonemerge
 Attach cosmetics to a class by choosing a target armature and and selecting the cosmetics to attach.

+## Attaching Facial Cosmetics
+To bind a facial cosmetic to the face, select the cosmetic and THEN the face, then click on "Bind Face Cosmetic."
+However, the facial cosmetic can only be posed in the `Shapekeys` panel of the Face Poser.
+Flex controllers will not work.

 <img src='https://github.com/hisprofile/TF2-Trifecta/assets/41131633/a0c09a69-b839-462c-ab70-c8370f8fa28b' width='400'>

 # Face Poser